 The effect of therapy can be monitored by taking routine analytic measurements with a glucose analyser, and the most appropriate treatment strategy can be assessed based on individual requirements of a patient.

-Early detection and monitoring are key to reducing the worldwide prevalence of diabetes, in particular if the symptoms can be recognised in the pre-diabetes phase.
+Early detection and monitoring are key to reducing the worldwide prevalence of diabetes, in particular if the symptoms can be recognised in the pre-diabetes phase and symptoms of diabetes.

 Point-of-Care-Testing (POCT) devices have become an essential tool for detecting diabetes.
 POCT instruments can analyse lactate, blood glucose levels, and even glycated haemoglobin (HbA1c), which is not only a risk marker for diabetes but also a predictive risk marker for heart disease.